All turns are divided into "spring" and "fall" with the game starting in spring 1901.

 A convoy that causes the convoyed Army to standoff at its destination results in that army remaining in its original province.

 Do nothing, hold your position.

+III.
 The Order Resolution Phase

 After all the orders have been revealed and read, the players must resolve all the conflicts.

 Resolution will result in successful moves, failed moves, standoffs, retreats and disbandments.